 The underside is a paler yellowish-green than the upperside, somewhat pubescent or thinly felted on younger leaves, but often becoming only sparsely hairy.

 Stems are bluntly angled with flat sides.
-They have numerous stoutly-based prickles on the angles, which are mainly just shorter than the stem diameter.
+They have numerous stoutly-based prickles on the angles, which are mostly just shorter than the stem diameter.
 Stems are almost glabrous and turn a deep reddish brown or purple in exposed situations, but the prickles are crimson with yellow points, so often contrast with the stem.